Kalaat M'Gouna: The City

-Some of the neighbourhoods in Kelâat M'Gouna are Ait Aissi, R'kon, El'Kelâa, Zawiyt n'Aguerd, Ait Baâmrane, Hay Annahda, Ait Boubker, Mirna, Ait Yahya, Taltnamart, and the center's districts.
+Some of the neighbourhoods in Kelâat M'Gouna are Ait Aissi, R'kon, El'Kelâa El Qadima, Zawiyt n'Aguerd, Ait Baâmrane, Hay Annahda, Ait Boubker, Mirna, Ait Yahya, Taltnamart, and the center's districts.
 Many Douars surround the city but are not part of the municipality.
 These villages include Aït Sidi Boubker, Ifri, Zawiyt Elbir, Amdnagh, Sarghin, Timskelt, Ait Boukidour Tazzakht, and Tawrirt and Tasswit.

 In this city, there are two major days of souk (market): Tuesday, only for livestock trade, and Wednesday for food and other goods.

 The main high schools Al Woroud (Roses), which derives its name from the roses of the Valley of Dadés and M'goun, and another high school named Moulay Baâmrane, are downtown.

 There is a factory for the distillery of roses, and production of rose water (l'eau de rose) and essential oils, and cosmetic products.
 One example of distillation units of roses in Kelâat M'Gouna is named sté Florose.

-The city is also known for its dancers who perform a dance called "Ahidouss", and its beautiful roses, hence its second name "The valley of the roses."
+The city is also known for its dancers who perform a dance called "Ahidus", and its beautiful roses, hence its second name "The valley of the roses."